Fantasia (1940 film): The Sorcerer's Apprentice and expansion to feature film

-Expansion to feature film

-As production costs of The Sorcerer's Apprentice climbed to $125,000, it became clearer to Disney and his brother Roy, who managed the studio's finances, that the short could never earn such a sum back on its own.
-Roy wanted his brother to keep any additional costs on the film to a minimum.
-He said, "because of its very experimental and unprecedented nature ... we have no idea what can be expected from such a production."
-Ben Sharpsteen, a production supervisor on Fantasia, noted that its budget was three to four times greater than the usual Silly Symphony, but Disney "saw this trouble in the form of an opportunity.
+Disney's New York representative met Stokowski on a subsequent train journey, and reported the conductor was serious in his offer and "had some very interesting ideas on instrumental coloring, which would be perfect for an animation medium."
+Disney felt "all steamed up over the idea" and thought the partnership "would be the means of a success and should lead to a new style of motion picture presentation."
+He had already begun working on a story outline and wished to use "the finest men ... from color ... down to animators" on the new short that was to be promoted as a special and unique film, outside of the Mickey Mouse cartoon series.
+On December 16, 1937, Stokowski signed a contract with Disney that allowed him to "select and employ a complete symphony orchestra" for the recording of The Sorcerer's Apprentice, and was paid $5,000 for his services.
+The three-hour recording session began at midnight on January 9, 1938 at Culver Studios in California, with 85 Hollywood musicians.
+When production costs surpassed $125,000, as much as four times greater than the average Silly Symphony, Disney and his brother Roy, who managed the studio's finances, realised that the short could never earn such a sum back on its own.
+Roy urged his brother to keep additional costs to a minimum "because of its very experimental and unprecedented nature ... we have no idea what can be expected from such a production."
+Ben Sharpsteen, a production supervisor on Fantasia, recalled that Disney "saw this trouble in the form of an opportunity.
 This was the birth of a new concept, a group of separate numbers—regardless of their running time—put together in a single presentation.
 It turned out to be a concert—something novel and of high quality."

-Ideas to produce a complete feature film were pursued in February 1938, when inquiries were made to extend Stokowski's contract.
-In August, Disney asked Stokowski's representative to have him return to the studios to select material for the new film, which was initially titled The Concert Feature.
+Ideas to expand The Sorcerer's Apprentice and produce a full-length feature film began in February 1938, when inquiries were made to extend Stokowski's contract with the studio.
+In August, Disney asked Stokowski to return to the studios to help select musical pieces for the new film, which was initially titled The Concert Feature.
 Disney agreed to pay Stokowski $80,000 plus royalties for his services.
 The pair further thought of presenting the film with an on-screen host to introduce each number in the program.
-Both had heard composer and music critic Deems Taylor provide intermission commentary during radio broadcasts of the New York Philharmonic, and agreed he would be most suitable for the role.
-Disney did contact Taylor about the project, but by then work on Pinocchio, Bambi, and development on his new Burbank studio kept him too busy to work on the new feature.
-In a change of plans, Taylor was asked during a call on September 3, 1938, leave to come to the studios as soon as possible.
-He left New York City for Los Angeles by train two days later for a month's visit.
+Both had heard composer and music critic Deems Taylor provide intermission commentary during radio broadcasts of the New York Philharmonic and agreed that he would be most suitable for the role.
+Disney did contact Taylor about the project and invited him to collaborate with Stokowski and himself, but by then work on Pinocchio, Bambi, and development on his new Burbank studio kept him too busy to work on the new feature.
+In a change of plans, Taylor was asked during a call on September 3, 1938, to come to the studios as soon as possible.
+He was paid $1,440 per week during his one month visit.